The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Relatively big R -invertible sheaves

-be a commutative diagram of integral algebraic spaces over $S$, where $\pi$ and $\pi'$ are proper surjective and $f$ is generically finite.
-Let $D \in \Pic_\kk(X)$ for $\kk \in \{\ZZ,\QQ,\RR\}$.
-Then, $D$ is $\pi$-big if and only if $f^*D$ is $\pi'$-big.
-Also, if $D$ is pseudoeffective, then $f^*D$ is pseudoeffective. \end{lemma} \begin{proof} Replacing $Z$ by the spectrum of its generic point, we may assume that $Z = \Spec(k)$ for a field $k$.
+be a commutative diagram of integral algebraic spaces over $S$, where $\pi$ and $\pi'$ are proper and $f$ is surjective.
+Let $D \in \Pic_\kk(X)$ for $\kk \in \{\ZZ,\QQ,\RR\}$. \begin{enumerate}[label=\((\roman*)\),ref=\roman*] \item Suppose that \(f\) is genericaly finite.
+Then, $D$ is $\pi$-big if and only if $f^*D$ is $\pi'$-big. \item If \(D\) is \(\pi\)-pseudoeffective, then $f^*D$ is \(\pi'\)-pseudoeffective. \end{enumerate} \end{lemma} We start with the case when \(\kk \in \{\ZZ,\QQ\}\). \begin{proof}[Proof of Lemma \ref{lem:bigpullback} when \(\kk \in \{\ZZ,\QQ\}\)] Replacing $Z$ by the spectrum of the generic point of \(\pi(X)\), we may assume that $Z = \Spec(k)$ for a field $k$.
 We first show that if $D$ is big or pseudoeffective, then $f^*D$ is also.
 For bigness, working one term of $D$ at a time, it suffices to consider the case when $\kk = \ZZ$.
 The statement for bigness now follows from Proposition \ref{prop:volumegenfin}.
 The statement for pseudoeffectivity follows from taking limits, since the pullback of an effective $\QQ$-Cartier divisor is an effective $\QQ$-Cartier divisor.
-We now show that if $f^*D$ is big, then $D$ is big.
-If $D\in \Pic_\QQ(X)$, since the volume is homogeneous (Proposition \ref{prop:volhomog}), we can clear denominators and reduce to the case $D\in \Pic(X)$, and the statement follows from Proposition \ref{prop:volumegenfin}.
-Now assume $D\in \Pic_\RR(X)$.
-By the weak version of Chow's lemma in \cite[\href{https://stacks.math.columbia.edu/tag/089J}{Tag 089J}]{stacks-project} and using \cite[\href{https://stacks.math.columbia.edu/tag/0DMN}{Tag 0DMN}]{stacks-project}, there exists a generically finite morphism $\mu\colon X'' \to X'$ from a projective variety over $k$.
-Since $f^*D$ is $\pi'$-big, $\mu^*f^*D$ is $(\pi'\circ\mu)$-big, by the previous paragraph.
-By Kodaira's Lemma (Corollary \ref{lem:kodairachar}) and the openness of the ample cone (Theorem \ref{thm:ampisinterior}), we see that there exists $D_0\in \Pic_\QQ(X)$ such that $\mu^*f^*D_0$ is $(\pi'\circ\mu)$-big, and that if $L$ in an element of $\Pic(X)$, then $\mu^*f^*(D_0+\epsilon L)$ is $(\pi'\circ\mu)$-big for all positive rational numbers $\epsilon \ll 1$.
-By the $\QQ$-case already proved, $D_0+\epsilon L$ and $D_0$ are $\pi$-big.
-Write
+We now show the direction \(\Leftarrow\) in \((\ref{lem:bigpullbackbig})\).
+If $D\in \Pic_\QQ(X)$, since the volume is homogeneous (Proposition \ref{prop:volhomog}), we can clear denominators and reduce to the case $D\in \Pic(X)$, and the statement follows from Proposition \ref{prop:volumegenfin}. \end{proof} To prove Lemma \ref{lem:bigpullback} for \(\RR\) coefficients, we need the following lemma for \(\kk = \QQ\).
+This lemma says that the sum of a $\pi$-big and $\pi$-nef or $\pi$-pseudoeffective $\kk$-invertible sheaf is $\pi$-big. \begin{lemma} Let $\pi\colon X \to Z$ be a proper surjective morphism between integral algebraic spaces over a scheme $S$.
+Let $D$ be a $\pi$-big $\kk$-invertible sheaf on $X$ for $\kk \in \{\ZZ,\QQ,\RR\}$.
+If $D'$ is a $\pi$-nef (resp.\ $\pi$-pseudoeffective) $\kk$-invertible sheaf on $X$, then $D+D'$ is $\pi$-big. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:bigplusnef} when \(\kk \in \{\ZZ,\QQ\}\)] Replacing $Z$ by the spectrum of its generic point, we may assume that $Z = \Spec(k)$ for a field $k$.
+By the weak version of Chow's lemma (Lemma \ref{lem:weakchow}), there exists a generically finite morphism $\mu\colon X' \to X$ from a projective variety over $k$.
+We then see that $\mu^*D$ is big by Lemma \ref{lem:bigpullback}, and that $\mu^*D'$ is nef by Lemma \ref{lem:nefpullback} (resp.\ pseudoeffective by Lemma \ref{lem:bigpullback} for \(\kk = \QQ\)).
+By Kodaira's lemma (Corollary \ref{lem:kodairachar}) applied to \(\mu^*D\) on \(X'\), we can write $\mu^*D = A+E$ in $\Pic_\kk(X')$ where $A$ is ample and $E$ is effective.
+Thus, we have